Boston heads to Fever as No. 1 pick in WNBA draft – KION546

 Soares tore her ACL in January and will miss the upcoming WNBA season.

-Stanford guard Haley Jones went sixth to Atlanta.
-Indiana’s Grace Berger was drafted seventh by the Fever.
+Stanford guard Haley Jones went sixth, and South Carolina’s Laeticia Amihere eighth to Atlanta.
+Indiana’s Grace Berger was drafted in between them by the Fever.

-Seattle took Tennessee’s Jordan Horston ninth.
-Dallas chose Maryland’s Abby Meyers with the 11th pick.
-Meyers started her career at Princeton before finishing with the Terrapins.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports